noragmay/dsp/03-command_line.md

 > > * .. : go up one directory
 > > * ren : rename a file or directory
 > > * cp : copy a file from source to destination
+> > * ls -a : list all contents including hidden files

 ---